PratikMante/Simple-Assembler-in-Python/README.md

 # Simple-Assembler-in-Python
-This is a simple assembler code written in Python
+This is a simple 2 pass assembler code written in Python